Skip to main content

 They exist to create a system that both encourages proactive health management and protects your rights as an employee.
 The core of their interaction centers on the concept of financial incentives ∞ the rewards offered for participating in wellness initiatives or achieving specific health outcomes.

-HIPAA, at its heart, established national standards to protect sensitive patient from being disclosed without the patient’s consent or knowledge.
+HIPAA, at its heart, established national standards to protect sensitive patient health information from being disclosed without the patient’s consent or knowledge.
 Within this framework, it permits employers to offer financial incentives to encourage participation in wellness programs.
 This was designed to promote a culture of health and prevention.

 The ADA, conversely, was enacted to prohibit discrimination against individuals with disabilities in all areas of public life, including employment.
 A central tenet of the ADA is that any employee health program involving medical examinations or inquiries must be “voluntary.”
 The interaction of these two laws creates a delicate balance.
 The incentive designed to motivate you under HIPAA must not be so substantial that it becomes coercive, thereby rendering your participation involuntary under the ADA.